chausme/ts-basic-event-bus/README.md

 ## Usage

-`eventBus.on(event: string, callback: Function)` - subscribes the callback for an event, creates the event if it doesn't exist<br />
+`eventBus.on(event: string, callback: Function)` - subscribes the callback for an event, creates the event if it doesn't exist

-`eventBus.off(event: string, callback: Function)` - unsubscribes the callback and all its potential duplicates from an event, throws an error if the event doesn't exist<br />
+`eventBus.off(event: string, callback: Function)` - unsubscribes the callback and all its potential duplicates from an event, throws an error if the event doesn't exist

 `eventBus.emit(event: string, ...args: any)` - emits the event and executes related callbacks

 ## Example